 - Use small circular motions across the entire face

 - Be extra careful around the delicate eye area

 - Rinse with luke-warm water.
 Hot water may irritate your face post-exfoliation

-In essence they work by un-gluing the dead skin cells.
+In essence, they work by un-glueing the dead skin cells.
 They often quite simply involve the gentle sweeping over of a saturated cotton pad to achieve the same (although some would argue enhanced) result.